SelfAssured-Corporation/Doodle/packages/panda-preset/README.md

 # Panda Preset

-This is the official [Panda-CSS](https://panda-css.com/) preset for the Cerberus design system.
+This is the official [Panda-CSS](https://panda-css.com/) preset for the Doodle UI design system.

 ## Installation